First-Year Students

 What does “validate a schedule” mean?

 It means that DukeHub will check your proposed schedule for missing prerequisites (for courses with enforced prerequisites) and time conflicts.
 If validation is successful, it means that you are eligible to enroll in those courses if they are open.
-Note that it does not necessarily mean you will be able to get into all your preferred courses.
-It is possible that a course will fill before or during your registration window, because many students enroll on each registration day.
 Learn how to validate a schedule here.

 I’m validating my schedule but can’t seem to enroll.
 What’s wrong?

 You can validate your schedule on any day, but you can’t actually enroll until the registration date.
 Be mindful of enforced prerequisites or time conflicts between classes.
 If there's a course that requires certain AP credit and you don't have that credit listed in your record, you won't be able to enroll in the class (you can find your AP credit listed under DukeHub, Academics, Test Scores).
-Refer to the Registration section of the Blue Book, or these Registration Guides for help figuring out what the issue might be.
+Refer to these Registration Guides for help figuring out what the issue might be.

 What is a waitlist?